About this Install Guide

 The finch command is now available in your PATH.
 You can now skip to the section on verifying the Finch installation .

-Finch doesn’t currently provide a Debian package for Ubuntu, but you can install it manually, using the three steps outlined below.
+Finch doesn’t currently provide a Debian package for Ubuntu, but you can install it manually using the following three steps.

 sudo apt install -y \